JeremyIV/action-editor-search/README.md

 - `bibfile`: Path to your `.bib` file.
 - `--editors_url`: URL to the action editors webpage.
 Default is `https://jmlr.org/tmlr/editorial-board.html`.
 - `--depth`: Depth to which to perform the citation graph BFS.
 Depth=0 simply checks if any of the papers in your bibliography were authored by action editors.
-Depth=1 additionally checks papers which cited or were cited by the papers in your bibliography.
+Depth=1 additionally checks papers which cited/were cited by the papers in your bibliography.
 Runtime increases exponentially with the depth, so depth=2 can take a very long time.
 Higher depths are probably impractical and also irrelevant.